 Pursuant to legislation effective July 1, 1999 rural energy programs previously administered by the former Department of Community and Regional Affairs, Division of Energy, were transferred to AEA for administration as part of a larger reorganization of state agencies.
 Five general energy programs, including the rural energy programs originally part of AEA prior to the 1993 reorganization, comprising more than twenty smaller programs were moved to AEA.
 Effective July 14, 2011, the Legislature empowered AEA to acquire, construct, own and operate a hydroelectric project located on the Susitna River.
-Under this legislative authorization, AEA may work on the planning, design and licensing of energy projects in Alaska.
+AEA is currently in the process of obtaining a FERC license for this project.
+Pursuant to Administrative Order 271, AEA used existing appropriations to incrementally advance the licensing process through the updated FERC Study Plan Determination.
+The project was left in abeyance and the State's investment was preserved.